DataDog/integrations-core/linkerd/README.md

 ### Configuration

-Edit the `linkerd.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `linkerd.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See [sample linkerd.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/linkerd/datadog_checks/linkerd/data/conf.yaml.example) for all available configuration options.

 ### Validation